meansoup/meansoup.github.io/docs/98.error-bug/2021-05-01-cannot_be_invoked_as_a_function.md

 ---
 layout: post
 title: "[kotlin error] cannot be invoked as a function.
 The function 'invoke()' is not found"
+sidebar_label: "[kotlin error] cannot be invoked as a function.
+The function 'invoke()' is not found"
 tag:
   - error
 parent: error & bug